-A: Before beginning any new supplements or regimens, it is advised to follow up with your medical provider whom can better understand your medical history and current medication regimen.
+Follow up with your primary medical provider who knows your medical history and current medication regimen.

 Online resources to find more information about supplements: